ihudak/bookstore/README.md

 Bookstore project consists of 8 primary microservices, one web application, and a load generator.
 **Purposes:** demonstrating of Dynatrace capabilities in high-load and unhealthy environments

+> **Note:** to setup a Kubernetes-based environment from public docker images from GCR,
+> please follow the instructions in the k8s/README file

 # Build

 ### Prerequisite